megandieudonne/CyborgCuntGlitch/README.md

 <h2>Credit</h2>
 Facilitated by Megan Dieudonné | Contact: <a href="mailto:megan.dieudonne@gmail.com">Email</a>
-<h4>Megan Dieudonné is a designer based in Hamburg, Germany.
-After studies in Wellington and Leipzig, she is currently a student of <a href="http://www.digitale-grafik.com/">Klasse Digitale Grafik</a> at the <a href="https://www.hfbk-hamburg.de/en/">HFBK University of Fine Arts Hamburg</a>.</h4>
+<h4>Megan Dieudonné is a designer and researcher based in Aotearoa New Zealand.
+Megan studied at the College of Creative Arts in Pōneke Wellington, visited the Systemdesign class at Academy of Fine Arts HGB Leipzig, and joined the <a href="http://www.digitale-grafik.com/">Digital Graphics</a> class at the <a href="https://www.hfbk-hamburg.de/en/">University of Fine Arts Hamburg HFBK</a>, where she recetly completed a Master of Fine Arts.</h4>